Where is the Light? Celebrating Imbolc

 Sunday Worship at 10:30 a.m. -- In Person or Livestream on UUAmherst YouTube.
 Order of Service.

-Rainbow Cafe -- SECOND Saturday of the Month (NEW WEEK!)
-1-3 pm Safe gathering place for LGBTQ+ community & allies.
+Rainbow Cafe -- NO JUNE GATHERING!
+Second Saturday of the Month 1-3 pm Safe gathering place for LGBTQ+ community & allies.
 Details.

 Join us for a traditional Christmas Eve Candlelight service as we welcome in the Christ-child and the hope for peace on earth.